-The POPAI Executive Board identified six potential changes to the salary schedule from internal discussions as well as receiving feedback from our membership.
-The six potential changes include (in no particular order):
+The POPAI Executive Board initially identified six potential changes to the salary schedule from internal discussions as well as receiving feedback from our membership prior to sending out the first survey of chief probation officers in October 2021.
+The six potential changes originally identified were (in no particular order):

-- \ Raise the entry level probation officer salary to at least \$40,000, - ❖ Incorporate additional step increases beyond 20 years of experience, - ❖ Add more frequent step increases beyond the fourth year of experience, - Increase the administrative stipend for chiefs, assistant chiefs, and supervisors, - Increase the additional pay for probation officers with advanced degrees, and - Eliminate the experience requirement for those with advanced degrees.
+- Raise the entry level probation officer salary to at least \$40,000; - ❖ Incorporate additional step increases beyond 20 years of experience; - \ Add more frequent step increases beyond the fourth year of experience; - Increase the administrative stipend for chiefs, assistant chiefs, and supervisors; - Increase the additional pay for probation officers with advanced degrees; and - Eliminate the experience requirement for those with advanced degrees.